johnblessmbunga/Carbon-Growth-Emission-Dasboard/README.md

 __-Save Report__: The report can be saved into an excel file by clicking the save button.
 The filename will be generated based on time frame and region selected.

-__-Error Handling__: The calculations of the carbon growth emission parameters only begin when enter button prssed and all necessary inputs are valid.
+__-Error Handling__: The calculations of the carbon growth emission parameters only begin when enter button pressed and all necessary inputs are valid.
 ## License
 This project is licensed under MIT license.